rows/hiring/job descriptions/Copywriter_Berlin.md

 - Create and maintain the content of our template and integration landing pages.

 ## DURATION
 We are looking for a copywriter who can dedicate 20-40 hours per week to Rows over a 2-6-month period.
+Hour rate: €36.00 /hour

 ## REQUIREMENTS
 Apart from copywriting skills in American English, we are looking for you if: